warroyo/vcfa-ansible-examples/supervisor_namespace/README.md

 ## Usage

-1. update the playbook with any paramters required.
+1. update the playbook with any vars required in the `vars.yml` file

 2. run the playbook